Paul C. Perrine, Dean of Students, Ext. 3800

 The procedures governing the hearing of appeals include the following:

-The college reserves the right to notify parents/guardians of dependent students regarding any health or safety risk, change in student status or conduct situation, particularly alcohol and other drug violations.
-The college may also notify parents/guardians of non-dependent students who are under age 21 of alcohol and/or drug policy violations.
-Where a student is not-dependent, college will contact parents/guardians to inform them of situations in which there is a significant and articulable health and/or safety risk.
-The college also reserves the right to designate which college officials have a need to know about individual conduct complaints pursuant to the Family Educational Rights and Privacy Act.
+The College reserves the right to notify parents/guardians of dependent students regarding any health or safety risk, change in student status or conduct situation, particularly alcohol and other drug violations.
+The College may also notify parents/guardians of non-dependent students who are under age 21 of alcohol and/or drug policy violations.
+Where a student is not-dependent, the College will contact parents/guardians to inform them of situations in which there is a significant and articulated health and/or safety risk.
+The College also reserves the right to designate which college officials have a need to know about individual conduct complaints pursuant to the Family Educational Rights and Privacy Act.